ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

       The NOAA Environmental Modeling System is a common modeling framework whose purpose is to streamline components of operational modeling suites at :term:`NCEP`.

+   netCDF
+      NetCDF (`Network Common Data Form <https://www.unidata.ucar.edu/software/netcdf/>`__) is a file format and community standard for storing multidimensional scientific data.
+It includes a set of software libraries and machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.

    NG-GODAS
       Next Generation-Global Ocean Data Assimilation System.
 NG-GODAS is a UFS Weather Model configuration that couples ocean (:term:`MOM6`), sea ice (:term:`CICE6`), and Data Assimilation (DA) capabilities with the :term:`DATM` component of :term:`CDEPS`.